SalesforceLabs/dreamhouse-mobile-react/tutorial/step07_list_item_with_base.theme/README.md

 ##### Before getting started

-If you are building your app from scratch: [Step6](/tutorial/step06_sobject_list/) needs to be completed.
+If you are building your app from scratch: [Step 6](/tutorial/step06_sobject_list/) needs to be completed.

 OR

-If you just want to practice this step: you can start editing [Step6 components](/tutorial/step06_sobject_list/) in this repo and run
+If you just want to practice this step: you can start editing [Step 6 components](/tutorial/step06_sobject_list/) in this repo and run

 ```